tybens/leilanibender.com/blog/source/_drafts/Jit-Compilers-Are-Cute.md

     a = i + x
 ```

 This is not the most conventional code, but it's likely to come up especially in abstractions of similar patterns.
 What we want is for `x` to be declared outside of the loop, as it saves us that variable declaration.
 Say `x` was used in a conditional in the loop, then it should be moved to be inside the conditional.
 The former is commonly known as "loop-invariant code motion" or "code motion", though the latter is called sinking (less common term).
 LuaJIT also works with store to load forwarding, which allows LuaJIT to defer the write and _forward_ the data to the read.
-As a result, the allocation and read is very much removed, with the values live in say, the registers.
+As a result, the allocation and read is very much removed with the values living in registers*.

 Most examples are much more complex and bring in more problems to deal with.
 LuaJIT implements them all!
 Re-sinking occurs when multiple layers of sinking is possible.
 For Lua to decide when a sink is a valid optimization: